MathiasEthan/Ad-Targeting-using-Clustering/README.md

-# **SmartAdGen**
+#  **Ad-Targeting-using-Clustering**

-SmartAdGen is an advanced ad-serving platform that uses clustering and machine learning to deliver highly targeted advertisements to users.
-By combining **DBSCAN** for user clustering and **Softmax** for predicting product categories, along with **Gemini** for AI-powered caption generation, SmartAdGen ensures precise ad delivery and high engagement.
+ Ad-Targeting-using-Clustering  is an advanced ad-serving platform that uses clustering and machine learning to deliver highly targeted advertisements to users.
+By combining **DBSCAN** for user clustering and **Softmax** for predicting product categories, along with **Gemini** for AI-powered caption generation,  Ad-Targeting-using-Clustering  ensures precise ad delivery and high engagement.

 ---